Western grey kangaroo

 For more info on classifications visit www.iucnredlist.org

-We are home to three western grey kangaroos – two females called Mia and Rebel and a male called Ricciardo.
+At Edinburgh Zoo, we are home to four western grey kangaroos.
+They are two females called Mia and Rebel and two males called Ricciardo and Donovan.

 Population